 What the future holds

 As data sources and types continue to proliferate, development of hyper-scale data warehouses with robust computing power and high storage capacities will become critical.
 The integration of cloud computing technologies into data warehousing and the availability of affordable big data solutions will continue to disrupt the way enterprises leverage data analytics.
-By partnering with organizations like QuEST, customers can navigate data complexity, benefit from end-to-end data engineering and analytics across verticals, choose the right approach and accelerate data intelligence transformation.
+By partnering with organizations like Quest Global, customers can navigate data complexity, benefit from end-to-end data engineering and analytics across verticals, choose the right approach and accelerate data intelligence transformation.